sematext/docs/docs/integration/nginx.md

 title: Nginx Monitoring Integration
 description: The Sematext monitoring agent can collect many metrics from NGINX instances, including requests, reading, writing, waiting, active and more.
 Utilize built-in anomaly detection, threshold, and heartbeat alerting and send notifications to email and various chatops messaging services.
 Correlate events & logs, filter metrics by server or time, and visualize your cluster's health with out of the box graphs and custom dashboards

-Sematext offers a simple Nginx monitoring agent, written entirely in Node.js without CPU and memory overhead.
-It's easy to install and require in your source code.
+Sematext offers a simple, easy to install, Nginx monitoring agent with minimal CPU and memory overhead.

-## Sematext Nginx Monitoring Agent Quick Start
+## Install Nginx Monitoring Agent
 This lightweight, open-source [Nginx monitoring agent](https://github.com/sematext/sematext-agent-nginx) collects Nginx performance metrics and sends them to Sematext.
-It is available as an [npm package](https://www.npmjs.com/package/spm-agent-nodejs) that runs as as a system service on your host.
+It is available as an [npm package](https://www.npmjs.com/package/spm-agent-nodejs) that runs as a system service on your host.
 First [create an Nginx Monitoring App](https://apps.sematext.com/ui/monitoring-create) in Sematext, then follow these instructions:

 1. Make sure Node.js is installed.
 Version 10.* and newer are fully supported.
 Older versions may work too (but ensure npm is installed first).
 2. Install Sematext Nginx Agent using npm: